-Planning for BFY 2024 compensation costs
+Planning for BFY 2025 compensation costs

-There are a several items agencies should consider when developing compensation budgets for BFY 2024-25:
+There are a several items agencies should consider when developing compensation budgets for BFY 2025:

-- Labor contracts and plans for the FY 2024-25 biennium have not yet been negotiated.
-Prudent financial management requires that a reasonable set of planning assumptions be used for preparing budgets for FY 2024-25.
-As a result, agencies must plan to fund compensation cost increases within their budget plans. - Future costs will likely be affected not only by any negotiated salary agreements, but also by potential changes in employer-paid contributions for insurance, FICA, Medicare, retirement, and other factors.
-For budget planning, agencies should use reasonable assumptions for future salary and non-salary growth based on projections in SEMA4 and historical growth in negotiated salary agreements.
+- Labor contracts and plans for the FY2024-25 biennium have been ratified and are reflected in SEMA4.Prudent financial management requires that a reasonable set of planning assumptions be used for preparing budgets for FY 2025.
+As a result, agencies must plan to fund compensation cost increases within their budget plans. - .
+For budget planning, agencies should use reasonable assumptions for future salary and non-salary growth based on projections in SEMA4.